indeedhat/parity-nas/wishlist.md

 # cleanup
 - [ ] reduce external dependencies as much as possible
 - [ ] make sure everything is providing propper logging

-# plugins
-- [x] provide a way to extend api functionalyty with go plugins
-- [ ] provide a way to extend ui routes via a fs provided by plugin
-  - [ ] this may need to recompile the ui if i stick with using svelte

 # docs
 - [ ] write some